hashicorp/terraform-provider-azuread/docs/resources/conditional_access_policy.md

 `conditions` block supports the following:

-* `applications` - (Optional) An `applications` block as documented below, which specifies applications and user actions included in and excluded from the policy.
+* `applications` - (Required) An `applications` block as documented below, which specifies applications and user actions included in and excluded from the policy.
-* `client_app_types` - (Optional) A list of client application types included in the policy.
+* `client_app_types` - (Required) A list of client application types included in the policy.
 Possible values are: `all`, `browser`, `mobileAppsAndDesktopClients`, `exchangeActiveSync`, `easSupported` and `other`.
-* `locations` - (Optional) A `locations` block as documented below, which specifies locations included in and excluded from the policy.
+* `locations` - (Required) A `locations` block as documented below, which specifies locations included in and excluded from the policy.
-* `platforms` - (Optional) A `platforms` block as documented below, which specifies platforms included in and excluded from the policy.
+* `platforms` - (Required) A `platforms` block as documented below, which specifies platforms included in and excluded from the policy.
 * `sign_in_risk_levels` - (Optional) A list of sign-in risk levels included in the policy.
 Possible values are: `low`, `medium`, `high`, `hidden`, `none`, `unknownFutureValue`.
 * `user_risk_levels` - (Optional) A list of user risk levels included in the policy.
 Possible values are: `low`, `medium`, `high`, `hidden`, `none`, `unknownFutureValue`.
-* `users` - (Optional) A `users` block as documented below, which specifies users, groups, and roles included in and excluded from the policy.
+* `users` - (Required) A `users` block as documented below, which specifies users, groups, and roles included in and excluded from the policy.

 ---